 Today, the cardio-oncology program includes cardiologists, cardiac nurse practitioners, cancer researchers and oncologists treating a variety of solid tumors and leukemias.
 They work to ensure cancer patients receive individualized treatment to cure or suppress malignancies while minimizing cardiovascular complications.

 What to expect

 If you are a cancer patient at The University of Kansas Cancer Center, your cancer care team will refer you for cardio-oncology services if your treatment poses a risk to your heart health or your heart function declines.
 Your cancer specialists will work closely with heart care experts to manage your heart health while maintaining your cancer treatment.

-You will receive coordinated care from a team of specialists who work together to care for you as a whole person, not just treat the disease.
+You will receive coordinated care from a team of specialists who works together to care for you as a whole person, not just treat the disease.
 During your first visit, a cardiologist will assess your risk factors for heart disease and develop a personalized treatment plan.
 Your care team may prescribe certain heart medications or request specialized imaging or scans.
 You will see your cardio-oncology care team for follow-up visits to monitor your heart function.
 Heart health management and cancer survivorship care are also included as part of your cardio-oncology care.

 Patients who are being treated for cancer at another hospital are welcome to use cardio-oncology services at The University of Kansas Health System.
 Please bring the following for your first visit:

 - EKG results